 New York has many ISLANDS.
 Some of them are listed in the U.S.Islands Directory because they have a ham radio.
 Ellis Island was the gateway for immigrants between 1892 and 1954 and is part of the Statue of Liberty National Monument.
 New York City is made up of 3 islands - Manhattan Island, Stanten Island, and Long Island and there are more than 3 dozen islands located through the city's waters.
 Long Island is the largest island in New York.
 City IslandCity Island is located at the extreme western end of Long Island Sound.

 New York has a variey of INSECTS including moths and butterflies.
-New York has several creepy bugs.
+It also has creepy bugs and several species of spiders.
 The state has a variety of beetles and the State Insect is the ladybug.
 The New York Department of Conservation has information about Bugs.